Building Houses, Building Hope

 Most people understand how valuable our work is, but until now, we've had no concrete evidence with which to document Habitat's impact on families and neighborhoods.

-The findings of a study funded by the George and Anne Fisher Foundation, enable us to demonstrate quantitatively that inner city families thrive in their own homes and Habitat homes and homeowners improve our community.
+The findings of a study funded by the George and Anne Fisher Foundation, enable us to demonstrate quantitatively that inner city families thrive in Flower City Habitat homes and homeowners improve our community.

-Habitat homes have significantly impacted neighborhood stability and well-being.
-Habitat homes are assessed at more than twice the average city home on the same street ($44,161 vs. $21,547) and non-Habitat homes on a Habitat Street will be assessed at least eight percent higher than homes on the next nearest streets.
-Habitat families add stability to neighborhoods, with ninety-seven perfect of Habitat homeowners still in their original Habitat home.
-Forty percent of Habitat owners participate in some kind of neighborhood watch program and seventy-five percent donate their time to churches or community centers.
+Flower City Habitat homes have significantly impacted neighborhood stability and well-being.
+FCHH homes are assessed at more than twice the average city home on the same street ($44,161 vs. $21,547) and non-Habitat for Humanity homes on a Habitat for Humanity Street will be assessed at least 8% higher than homes on the next nearest streets.
+Flower City Habitat families add stability to neighborhoods, with 97% of Flower City Habitat homeowners still in their original Habitat home.
+Forty percent of FCHH homeowners participate in some kind of neighborhood watch program and 75% donate their time to churches or community centers.